 An eye on new trends.
 Cloud engineers need to be able to learn fast and keep abreast of new requirements, technologies, and updates.
 This is crucial if you don’t want a sudden system failure.
 For example, AWS recently changed its Key Management System (KMS), including access keys and secret codes, and cloud engineers needed to alter the code accordingly.

-This is not an exhaustive list of cloud architect requirements, but it’s a good start for narrowing down your list of candidates.
+This is not an exhaustive list of cloud computing expert requirements, but it’s a good start for narrowing down your list of candidates.
 Now let’s turn to how to interview your candidates.

 How to run a cloud engineer interview

 During the interview, focus on your candidate’s approach, communication skills, and the non-technical aspects of the role.
 To assess expertise and experience, run an assessment test before the interview.
 This will save you time (and headaches).